agritheory/beam/beam/docs/handling_unit.md

 # Stock Entry

-## Material Transfer for Manufacture, Material Transfer, Send to Contractor
+## Material Transfer for Manufacture and Material Transfer

 In a case where the entire quantity associated with a Handling Unit is moved from one warehouse to another, that Handling Unit is reused.